CarlosCano93/pet-project/README.md

 That's why **I put several classes in the same file**.
 Because they are too small, and we are speaking about **the same context**.

-- Controller: The entry point and the Response record.
+- Controller: The entry point (API) and the Response record.
 The record is private, only used here.
 - Service: The interface, the implementation, and the domain record.
 The implementation is private and the interface and record are public.
 - Client: The interface, the implementation, the feign, and the pokeapi DTO record.
 Everything is private but the interface.
 - ErrorHandler: controller advice, the exceptions, and the record error to inform.

 ### Isolated?
-The original idea was to isolate by layers as it happens in onion architecture.
+The original idea was to isolate by layers as it happens in onion architecture with a simpler structure.

-But it doesn't happen here because the classes are package-private and they are in the same package.
-I guess I can create them, but I don't like the idea to have one package for one class.
+- The implementation classes are private, so we have to use the interfaces. (is this necessary?)

-The models are isolated, dto from the client is only accessible from the client and the response from the controller.
+- The models are isolated, dto from the client is only accessible from the client and the response from the controller.

 Probably we can say that this objective is achieved.

 ### Conclusions
-I would never do something like that in a production project.
 Maybe this has some sense here because is a very small and specific idea.
 But in a real project, I don't think so.

 But, there are a couple of ideas that I liked.

+#### Inner Classes
 Now, I'm less refused to use inner classes.
 For example, putting the Feign configuration inside feign client.
 Usually, we just configure the object mapper or decoder, and the feign clients aren't too big either.